Answer

 In many countries, postal banking is also mandated to provide financial access for all citizens and to play a role in addressing social inequalities.
 Postal banking could provide reliable financial services that everyone needs at affordable rates.

-By offering banking services through its network of over 6,000 postal outlets, Canada could overnight become the most accessible bank in the country.
+By offering banking services through its network of around 6,000 postal outlets, Canada could overnight become the most accessible bank in the country.
 And revenues raised by postal banking could help pay for new expanded services.

 Was this helpful?